Basic techniques

 • 695 + $25 (administration fee) + materials

-Material costs are not included and have to be covered by students.
+Materials costs are not included and must be covered by students.

-Each course gives you access to open studio time outside of class hours.
+Each course gives you access to free workshops outside class hours.

 Day Dates Schedule Instructor